madhan404/madhan404/README.md

 ### 📝 MERN ToDo List – Full Stack
 📅 Jan 2025
 • Built a CRUD-based To-Do app with MongoDB, Express.js, React, and Node.js
+• Used Nodemailer to send mails to the users based on their ToDo List status
 • Designed a clean, responsive UI and managed user state using `useState` and `useEffect`
 • Integrated backend with frontend using REST APIs